alehiguchi/thearrstack/README.md

 [VPN Service Password] = VPN Service Password

-ipvlan1: This should match the IPVLAN name created on stem 4
+ipvlan1: This should match the IPVLAN name created on step 4

 How to test: login to the container and run 'curl ifconfig.io' to find the public IP address being used